Contact the ETCS Team to find out more about the certification process and with any questions.

 This course is customizable so that any participant can build a robust academic fluency for academic communication in graduate programs and teaching speech situations for GTA appointments.

-The course meets for 4 hours per week for the first 10 weeks of each Spring and Fall semester, with individualized practice tools provided.
+The course meets for 10 weeks of each Spring and Fall semester, with individualized practice options provided.
 There is a strict attendance policy in this course.

 This free, zero-credit academic writing course, offered in collaboration with the OU Writing Center, invites participants to explore and practice rhetorical approaches for producing written work within U.S. graduate programs.
 The course is designed for graduate students with multilingual backgrounds at various stages of their master's or doctoral degrees.